 Featured on the group’s ninth album, Trafalgar, the song was Grammy-nominated for Best Pop Vocal Performance by a Group.
 WATCH their 1975 performance… (1971)

 And, on this day in 1948, Alice Coachman became the first black woman to win an Olympic gold medal.
-The American track and field star won the high jump at the London Games with a leap of 5-ft 6⅛ (1.68m), beating the previous 16-year world record by nearly 3 inches.
+The American track and field star won the high jump at the London Games with a leap of 5 ft 6⅛ (1.68m), beating the previous 16-year world record by nearly 3 inches.

 Alice Coachman, with Olympic Gold in 1948

-Born in Georgia, she ran bare-footed as a child along dirt roads near her home, and later dominating the Amateur Athletics high jump championship, winning ten national titles in a row.
+Born in Georgia, she ran barefoot as a child along dirt roads near her home, and later dominated the Amateur Athletics high jump championship, winning ten national titles in a row.
 She also won national titles in the 50-and-100-meter dash and the 400-meter relay team as a student at the Tuskegee Institute (where she also won three conference championships as a guard on their women’s basketball team).
 Alice was in her prime during WW II when they canceled the 1940 and 1944 Olympic Games—otherwise, according to one sportswriter, “We would probably be talking about her as the No. 1 female athlete of all time.”

 Upon her return from the Olympics, Coachman became a celebrity, meeting with President Harry Truman and former First Lady Eleanor Roosevelt.
 She was honored with parades and was thrown a party by Count Basie.
 In ‘52 she became the first black woman to win an endorsement deal when she was signed by Coca-Cola, who featured her prominently on billboards alongside 1936 Olympic winner Jesse Owens.
 WATCH a video…

-And, Happy 63rd Birthday to the multi-talented New Yorker David Duchovny.
+And, Happy 64th Birthday to the multi-talented New Yorker David Duchovny.
 Best known for playing FBI agent Fox Mulder on The X-Files and also starring in seven seasons of the racy Californication, the two series both earned him Golden Globe awards.

 But, he’s also a producer, director, and novelist, and was a studious academic before starting to act in his 30s, calling it “just a happy accident.”
 Duchovny earned an A.B. in English literature from Princeton University, and an M.A. from Yale, and has since published three books, Holy Cow: A Modern-Day Dairy Tale (2015), Bucky F*cking Dent in 2016, and Miss Subways, an acclaimed novel which in 2018 was dedicated to his 88-year-old mother, featuring a story that actually happened to them when he was a boy, eager to see the dinosaurs at the Museum of Natural History.